boringresearch/Template_Tutorial/docs/en/source/index.rst

 Actually, you can find lots of ways to make sense of COBRA.
 Here are the ideas we have:

-- Literally: Combined Binding and Regulatory Analysis.
+- Combined Binding and Regulatory Analysis.
-- It is written in python.
+- A friend of python.
 - Check out our Chinese version to see more.

 *************